Paediatric Cardiologist In Pune

 How long will my child be in the hospital?

-Every child is different.
-Every day your child is here, your doctor and will make it a priority to communicate with you about the child’s condition and progress and plan for discharge.
+Every child is different and so is ever case.
+Every day your child is here, your doctor and will make it a priority to communicate with you about the child’s condition, progress and discharge will be given accordingly.

 When will my child be able to eat?

-It is very important that the child not eat after midnight on the night before the surgery.
-After surgery, every child is different and it will depend upon the kind of surgery he has, but children are often ready to start eating one day after their heart surgery.
+It is very important that the child does not eat post midnight on the night before the surgery.
+Post surgery, depending on the case of your child we will recommend to start eating one day after their heart surgery.

 When do we have to come back to the hospital?

 Your child will be seen by the nurse practitioner or the surgeon for a wound check 1-2 weeks after being discharged from the hospital.
-You will also see the cardiologist in 1-2 weeks and continue to follow with him or her throughout the child’s life.
+You will also need to see the cardiologist in 1-2 weeks and continue to followup with him or her throughout the child’s life.
 It is also important that your regular pediatrician sees the child soon after surgery.